New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 The CDC said it would expand Omicron surveillance at four major US international airports.

-The CDC also confirmed to CNN on Wednesday that officials have directed airlines carrying passengers that have been to certain southern African nations to share those passengers’ contact information with the agency.
+The CDC has also recently directed airlines carrying passengers that have been to certain southern African nations to share those passengers’ contact information with the agency.

 Airlines have already been gathering contact information from passengers under a CDC contact tracing order that has been in effect since November 8.